domehahn/spring-cloud-aws-localstack/README.md

-# spring-cloud-aws-localstack
+# spring-cloud-aws-localstack-s3
-Playground for Spring Cloud AWS with Localstack in docker compose
+Playground for Spring Cloud AWS with Localstack S3 in docker compose